What is a serum?

 Why should you use a serum?

-- Serums are great for tackling common skin problems such as wrinkles, aging, dullness, dark spots, and fine lines.
+- Serums are great for tackling common skin problems such as wrinkles, dullness, dark spots, and fine lines.

 - Serums absorb quickly and are great for acne-prone skin!